 User registration is not required to maintain free protection, but every time you run the program, a prompt will ask for your email address in order to create a free account.

-False Positives from Free Antivirus
+False Positives About Best Free Antivirus Software

 Some users of free antivirus programs have reportedly experienced a higher number of false positives than from using paid antivirus programs.